Anirudh58/Anirudh58.github.io/_pages/projects.md

 > ### ANOMALOUS CONTENT FROM SURVEILLANCE VIDEOS (2019)

+- <small> One of the main driving goals behind this project is the high number of false positivies typically associated with naive monitoring systems.
+For eg. Surveillance cameras in smarthomes send alerts to the user every time it detects motion.
+We wanted to see if it's possible to reduce such high false alerts. </small>
 - <small> We used Facebook's [C3D](https://research.fb.com/blog/2014/12/c3d-generic-features-for-video-analysis/) to extract spatiotemporal features from videos taken from the [UCF-Crimes dataset](https://webpages.uncc.edu/cchen62/dataset.html) and fed them to a multi-input CNN.
 Modeling it as a multi-classification problem didn't give great results due to very limited training set, however, the model was able to sufficiently correlate highly anomalous segments of a video with high regression scores. </small>
 - <small> This [publication](https://ieeexplore.ieee.org/document/9092161) was accepted and presented at ICinPro-2019.
 This being my first research project, helped me learn a lot of cool stuff.
 I also realized the immense complexity/scope in the domain of video understanding and instilled in me a desire to learn more. </small>